- This event has passed.

 Tai Situ Rinpoche teaching day: The Jewel Ornament of Liberation

-We are very delighted to announce that will start screening at Palpung Wales a series of teachings given by Tai Situ Rinpoche on a masterwork of Tibetan Buddhism, The Jewel Ornament of Liberation by Gampopa.
+We are screening at Palpung Wales a series of teachings given by Tai Situ Rinpoche on a masterwork of Tibetan Buddhism, The Jewel Ornament of Liberation by Gampopa.
 These teachings are only accessible through PAVA (Palpung Audio Visual Archive) and are not publicly available.
-The screening will take place once a month and is in a form of a course day (10am-12pm teachings, 12pm-2pm lunch break, 2pm-4pm teachings)
+The screening will take place once a month and is in a form of a course day (9.30am-12pm teachings, 12pm-1.30pm lunch break, 1.30pm-4.30pm teachings)

 £20 a day (only one day teaching, no meals or stay) or